zooko/smalloc/README.md

     only virtually -- without reading or writing any actual memory).

-	Therefore, `smalloc` can calculate the location of a valid slab to serve this call to `malloc()` using only two data inputs: the requested size and alignment (which are on the stack in the function arguments and do not incur a potential-cache-miss) and -- in the case of allocations small enough to pack multiple of them into a cache line -- the thread number (which is in thread-local
+	Therefore, `smalloc` can calculate the location of a valid slab to serve this call to `malloc()` using only one or two data inputs:
+    One, the requested size and alignment (which are on the stack in the function arguments and do not incur a potential-cache-miss) and two -- only in the case of allocations small enough to pack multiple of them into a cache line -- the thread number (which is in thread-local storage: one potential-cache-miss).
+Having
-    storage: one potential-cache-miss).
-Having computed the location of the slab, it can access the `flh` and `eac` from that slab (one potential-cache-miss), at which point it has all the data it needs to compute the exact location of the resulting slot and to update the free list.
+    computed the location of the slab, it can access the `flh` and `eac` from that slab (one potential-cache-miss), at which point it has all the data it needs to compute the exact location of the resulting slot and to update the free list.
 (See below about why we don't typically incur another potential-cache-miss when updating the free list.)

     For the implementation of `free()`, we need to use *only* the pointer to be freed (which is on the stack in an argument -- not a